 People don’t inherently associate SEO with social media because social activity does not directly contribute to rankings.
-However, using social media will increase brand exposure which drives traffic to your website.
+However, using social media will increase brand exposure which drives organic traffic to your website.

 Wix has integrated social media features, meaning you can seamlessly share social posts and advertise social channels on your Wix website.

 Chances are, a large chunk of your users will come from mobile, so it’s crucial your website is mobile-friendly.
 When editing your Wix website, you will also be able to edit your mobile site so you never have to worry about a bad mobile site again.

 A study conducted by Statista shows the percentage of mobile users back in 2013 was a limited 27% rising up to 61% in 2021.
 These figures are however an overview and each industry will vary.
 For example, if your target audience are business owners, you might see the mobile percentage less than desktop as business owners will search for a service they need on their desktop PC during working hours.
 Use your own logical thinking.